psu13/mutable-hakyll/posts/aieeek.md

 people's work for your own ends taints these engines in a pretty deep way.
 I am apparently in a small minority though.

+Another side note to get out of the way early is my apoplectic and borderline irrational hatred for the use of the completely useless and generic moniker, \"\"\"AI\"\"\" to describe these systems.
+This serves no one well.
+You have to call them what they so people know what the fuck you are talking about.
+Do better.

-Another side note to get out of the way is to point out that I think most of the talk about these bots taking over entire human jobs in the _short_ term is mostly nonsense.
+A final side note to get out of the way is to point out that I think most of the talk about these bots taking over entire human jobs in the _short_ term is mostly nonsense.
 By short term here I mean a time period as long as it was supposed to take for self-driving cars to completely take over the world, which you might remember was supposed to be five